Exceptional Case Funding for Special Education Tribunal Appeals

 What Next for SEND Tribunals and Exceptional Case Funding?

-The message is clear.
+As you can see, there are more and more cases getting passed through and accepted.
 Carefully drafted applications are getting through and being approved and it’s worth applying for people who meet the Exceptional Case Funding criteria.
 It goes without saying that with paid legal representation and experts hearing fees paid for, the prospects for a successful outcome improve dramatically.

 Contact our Leading Education Law Team for Help Today